 This topic applies to team project customization for Hosted XML and On-premises XML process models.
-Hosted XML customization supports updates to values of existing global lists (subject to limits on maximum size of each list), but doesn't support adding new global Lists with a process update.
+Hosted XML customization supports adding and updating global lists with a process update.
 To learn more, see Differences between Team Services and TFS process template customizations.

-The Inheritance process model doesn't support global pick lists.
+The Inheritance process model doesn't support global lists.
 For an overview of process models, see Customize your work tracking experience.

 By using global lists, you can minimize the work that is required to update a list that appears in the definitions of several work item types (WITs).
 Global lists are pick lists that you can include within one or more fields and WIT definitions.